-St Petersburg bookstores are like any other bookshops in the world, a cosy place to retreat from the digital world and delve into your favorite literature, in this occasion Russian.
+St Petersburg bookstores are like any other bookshops in the world, a cosy place to retreat from the digital world and delve into your favorite literature, on this occasion Russian.

-St Petersburg as the whole of Russia is home to an impressive collection of engaging and extensive bookshops open from morning till late that celebrate the country's extraordinary literary history and culture, which is worldwide famous for.
+St Petersburg as in the whole of Russia, is home to an impressive collection of engaging and extensive bookshops open from morning till late that celebrate the country's extraordinary literary history and culture, for which it is famous worldwide.

 I have no doubt that any type of reader browsing through the aisles of St Petersburg bookstores will be able to find what they need, as well as enjoy a cup of coffee in serenity, or even buy a Russian souvenir or a postcard.
 From classical and contemporary